theodore-norvell/cogent/README.md

 ### Local vs external transitions

 UML considers transitions to be either **external** or **local**.
-Local transitions do not exit the state they are in, whereas external transitions do.
+Local transitions do not exit the state which they start at, whereas external transitions do.

 Consider these two diagrams.
-The only difference between the input files is that the second file uses In the first, PlantUML renders the transition from M to O as exiting M before re-entering M and ending at O.  This is the correct notation for an external transition.
+The only difference (aside from the action's name) between the input files is that the first file uses "->" for the M to O transition, which the second uses "-->".
+In the first, PlantUML renders the transition from M to O as exiting M before re-entering M and ending at O.  This is the correct notation for an external transition.
 In this case the y action should be executed.

 ![External transition diagram](diagrams/external.png)